davparker/RepData_PeerAssessment1/PA1_template.md

 <img src="figure/unnamed-chunk-19.png" title="plot of chunk unnamed-chunk-19" alt="plot of chunk unnamed-chunk-19" style="display: block; margin: auto;" />

-The patterns were very similar with the weekend showing a more "relaxed" appearance which would seem to be expected.
+The patterns were very similar with the weekend showing a more "relaxed" overall appearance which would seem to be expected.